raulgomis/blog/_posts/2015-07-26-top-5-skills-for-software-engineers.md

 ### 5. Test, test, test
-Learn how to unit test and write testable code (and maintanable code).
+Learn how to unit test and write testable code (and maintainable code).
 If you write good unit tests, you will ensure all edge cases are covered.
-Additionally, writing unit tests will force you to think about the code you are writing and designing and implementing a good software architecture.
+Additionally, writing unit tests will force you to think about the solution you are designing and will lead you to implement a good software architecture (modular, extensible, maintainable, ...)

+One frequent mistake I have seen in several projects is that people tend to think that testing code is not production code so it does not need to be quality code: it could be duplicated, no patterns are needed, non-performant, etc. *Big mistake!* all the code in your project needs to be quality code, otherwise you will suffer endless refactoring sessions in your tests.

-[The art of unit testing](http://artofunittesting.com/) is a good book to get to learn what unit testing is all about.
+[The art of unit testing](http://artofunittesting.com/) is a good book to learn what unit testing is all about.

 ### 6. Be the best in refactoring